tristandunn/pusher-fake/README.markdown

 A fake [Pusher](https://pusher.com) server for development and testing.

-When run an entire fake service is started on two random open ports.
+When run, an entire fake service is started on two random open ports.
 Connections can then be made to the service without needing a Pusher account.
 The host and port for the socket and web servers can be found by checking the configuration.

 The project is intended to fully replace the Pusher service with a local version for testing and development purposes.
 It is not intended to be a replacement for production usage!